 - Changing the measurements in recipes, especially when it involves adding, subtracting, or multiplying mixed fractions.

 - Computations having to do with creating and working with a budget.

 - Figuring out distances when traveling or sales prices when shopping.

 - Data collection or analysis.

 Use Technology to Enhance Your Child’s Learning: Since most middle-schoolers are technology fans (and experts), encourage your children to use technology to "show what they know" or further their learning.
 Of course, as with any use of technology, be sure to monitor your child’s technology use, access, and communication with others.
 Some ideas to get you started:

 - Making short-video book reviews of books being read.

-- Making quick video lessons (or using one of many various apps) for presenting short narrated lessons about topics being learned so that your child can teach you!
+- Making quick videos (or using one of many various apps) for presenting short narrated lessons about topics being learned so that your child can teach you.

 - Create photo collages or scrapbooks of work completed and or books read.

 - Create a continuous conversation via email or another technological format in which your child sends you quick snippets (pictures and or texts) of something interesting she learned.
 Follow up with questions or comments on what your child sends.